 Angels, arias and manicured gardens being common to most people's ideas of paradise....mountains loom large, rivers flow purely.

 On the other side of the river of lights is the Double Greeting Wanton Shop with its $10 prostitutes and BBQ pork.
 You can take a number at the counter and have your fortune told in the back.
 The Ambassador is there, sitting with Professor Wang.
 Splitting a piece of Hungarian cheesecake, they are waiting their turn, happy.

 Kant would be displeased, not doubt, but in the realm of souls, reality is nothing but thought and spirit.
 And this, then, becomes the definition of inner freedom.
 For the burning hot Medieval heart; true love, true play, and any true heart's occupation (whether according to Kierkegaard or Proust or even Plato) will --no matter what-- be an end in and of itself.
+Like a kiss, like love, like everything worthwhile, paradise revolves around beauty and playfulness.
 Souls being guided by their metaphysical pursuit of the Good/God ---generate a reality that necessarily determines itself (rather than being externally or causally generated).
-Along with kant, Hume too doesn't have a keg to stand on.

-So, then, in addition to unending picnics, I imagine there is also an exquisite calendar of ceremonies, where just like in the world of Genji, sutras are read, incense is burned and dances performed by little children in wings-- not because anything will come of it, but merely because it is beautiful and therefore Good.
+And in this world of play and beauty, in addition to unending picnics, I imagine there is also an exquisite calendar of ceremonies, feasts and rituals---where just like in the world of Genji, sutras are read, incense is burned and dances performed by little children in wings-- not because anything will come of it, but merely because it is beautiful and therefore Good.

-Paradise like a perfect picture-- just as Lady Murasaki described.
-A vase filled with perfumes
+Paradise is like a perfect picture-- just as Lady Murasaki described.
+A vase filled with perfumes.